Federico Campagna is a philosopher and writer.

 His latest books are Prophetic Culture: recreation for adolescents (Bloomsbury: 2021), Technic and Magic: the reconstruction of reality (Bloomsbury, 2018), and The Last Night (Zero Books, 2013).

-Federico is Critical Fellow at the Royal Academy Schools in London and short-term Frances A Yates Fellow at the Warburg Institute in London.
-He works as lecturer and tutor in the MA NonLinear Narrative at KABK (Koninklijke Academie van Beeldende Kunsten), Den Haag, the Netherlands, and as the director of the rights department in the radical publisher Verso Books.
+He is Critical Fellow at the Royal Academy Schools in London and Frances A Yates Fellow at the Warburg Institute in London.
+He also works as the director of the rights department in the radical publisher Verso Books.